- Preston Sturges

 - Release Date

 In the last great film by Preston Sturges, the writer-director’s signature wit and slapstick come together with an hysterical sense of the macabre, forming a comedy far ahead of its time.
 And yet, Unfaithfully Yours has been described as a film in which nothing happens.
 The picture spends the better part of its runtime inside the obsessive imagination of its protagonist, an easily excitable concert conductor whose pathologically jealous state adds an uncommon vitality to his art.
-Played by Rex Harrison, the conductor and his mind becomes the stage on which the film’s fantasized events play out, ranging from elaborate traps to the slashing of a razor, from a humble goodbye to Russian roulette.
+Played by Rex Harrison, the conductor’s mind becomes the stage on which the film’s fantasized events play out, ranging from elaborate traps to the slashing of a razor, from a humble goodbye to Russian roulette.
 Under the false impression that his faithful and loving wife is cheating on him, he directs his orchestra, and as he does so, he loses himself in the particular mood of the given composition.
 In a flurry of impassioned emotion shaped by selections from Gioacchino Rossini, Richard Wagner, and Pyotr Ilyich Tchaikovsky, he visualizes himself in a series of sometimes vengeful fantasies.
 Sturges explores the notion that music not only shapes our mood but that our perceptions of the world are rarely accurate.
 Sturges’ dark comedy plays in the mind of a paranoiac genius not unlike himself, producing a film that represents his last great effort after a series of earlier hits.
 Though both the public and the studio failed to understand Unfaithfully Yours upon its release in 1948, it has since been rediscovered by more sophisticated audiences and included on the long list of Sturges masterpieces.

 Unfaithfully Yours is also a perfect example of how Sturges often took a theory or observation about people and developed it into a feature.
 During its release, the critic for The Hollywood Reporter reduced Unfaithfully Yours to its most basic components, calling it “a fanciful film dealing with an idea instead of a plot”.
 But Sturges could make investigations of a singular idea into a riotous comedy, such as how The Palm Beach Story (1942) explored his belief that a pretty woman need never pay for anything.
 In the pages of The New York Times, Manny Farber once described Sturges as “a satirist without any stable point of view from which to aim his satire.”
 On the contrary, this film’s point of view was familiar for the writer-director—that of a jealous artist—while his target remains incredibly unique because Sturges aimed his satire inward at our most personal darkest thoughts.
 But by 1948, the potential humor in murder had not yet reached the mainstream.
 Alfred Hitchcock’s widely held brand of comic-macabre signatures in films like The Trouble with Harry (1955) or his television series Alfred Hitchcock Presents (1955-1961) had not yet been popularized, and Unfaithfully Yours would have much in common with works by the Master of Suspense.
 Moreover, just a year before Sturges’ film reached theaters, Charles Chaplin released Monsieur Verdoux (1947), a comedy about a man who marries rich women and murders them for their money.
 Just like Unfaithfully Yours, Chaplin’s picture was rejected upon its debut and later reappraised by critics and audiences.
 Chaplin and Sturges had peaked into the dark unconscious that viewers wanted to explore with levity, even if no one wanted to admit it at the time.